 MOD EUR/XXA18/6

-5.399 In Region 1, in countries other than those listed in No. 5.400, harmful interference shall not be caused to, or protection shall not be claimed from, stations of the radiolocation service by stations of the radiodetermination satellite service.
+5.399 Stations of the radiodetermination-satellite service operating in Region 3, except in Australia, Bangladesh, China, India, Iran (Islamic Republic of), Pakistan and Papua New Guinea, filed after the [end of WRC-12] and in Region 1 shall neither cause harmful interference to, nor claim protection from stations of the radiolocation service operating in countries listed in No. 5.A118.

 Reasons: RDSS is secondary in Region 1 and 3, except for countries listed in No. 5.400.
 This allocation is subject to No 9.21.
 While upgrading RDSS and removing No. 9.21, it is needed to protect RLS in countries wishing it in Region 1 (only countries listed in the added footnote No. 5.A118) from RDSS in Region 1 and 3 (except those countries listed in the former footnote 5.400, having already a primary RDSS allocation).
 No 5.399 will apply only for Region 1 and 3.